hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [12:31:28](#16626402884VxRDB:gitter.im) <hiiamboris (NOT THIS ONE)>:
-It's half baked so good luck í ½í¸‰
+It's half baked so good luck ğŸ˜‰

 [12:35:01](#16626405015wFRsV:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Use `scroller` VID style.

 [12:35:45](#16626405456oktqL:gitter.im) <hiiamboris (NOT THIS ONE)>:
-But beware: 2D scrolling panel is one of the trickiest widgets to get right í ½í¸‰
+But beware: 2D scrolling panel is one of the trickiest widgets to get right ğŸ˜‰

 [12:37:18](#16626406387osiHz:gitter.im) <hiiamboris (NOT THIS ONE)>:
 If you only need vertical scroller IIRC there's some hack to get it to show for a `base` face (which can also act as a panel IIRC)